-For more information about when your payment is due, see pages 8 and 9 in our Guide to Idaho Income Tax Withholding or consult the due date chart in this publication, Due Dates for Sales, Use, Sales-related, and Withholding Accounts.
+For more information about when your payment is due, see our Guide to Idaho Income Tax Withholding or consult the due date chart in this publication, Due Dates for Sales, Use, Sales-related, and Withholding Accounts.

 You can pay by credit/debit card, e-check, or Electronic Funds Transfer (EFT) through our website's E-pay page.
 You don't need to file a Form 910 if you pay by EFT (ACH Debit or Credit), e-check, or credit/debit card.
 Be sure to choose the correct tax period corresponding with your filing cycle when you pay online.